CIA-Oceanix/CIA-Oceanix.github.io/_pages/assembly.md

 ### Tutorial on pytorch lighning
 - Chair: Quentin Febvre
-This tutorial session will provide a short tutorial to the use of Pytorch lighning package and associated coding tools.
+- Content: This tutorial session will provide a short tutorial to the use of Pytorch lighning package and associated coding tools.

 ### Tutorial on transformer networks
 - Chair: Duong Nguyen
-This tutorial session introduce transformers networks, present the associated key concepts, illustrate state-of-the-art applications and discuss their use in the context of OceaniX.
+- Content: This tutorial session introduce transformers networks, present the associated key concepts, illustrate state-of-the-art applications and discuss their use in the context of OceaniX.